bobby1343/helloworld/README.md

 Swift is a general-purpose, multi-paradigm, compiled programming language developed by Apple Inc. for iOS, macOS, watchOS, tvOS, and Linux.
 Swift is designed to work with Apple's Cocoa and Cocoa Touch frameworks and the large body of existing Objective-C code written for Apple products.

 - [x] **Tool Comman Language(TCL)**

+Tool command language (Tcl) is a powerful scripting language with programming features.
+It is available across Unix, Windows and Mac OS platforms.
+Tcl is used for Web and desktop applications, networking, administration, testing, rapid prototyping, scripted applications and graphical user interfaces (GUI).Tcl interfaces with the C language.
+Arrays of values that describe command arguments are passed to the command implementation functions.Tcl supports extension packages for additional functionality, including GUI, terminal-based application automation and database access.

 - [x] **TypeScript**